-This course is designed to address issues relating to formal and informal assessment, teachermade tests, authentic assessment, as well as standardized tests.
+This course is designed to address issues relating to formal and informal assessment, teacher-made tests, authentic assessment, as well as standardized tests.
 Emphasis will be on tests utilized in Missouri.
 Fieldwork in the schools will be required.
-Prerequisite: ED 203 and admission to the Department of Education.
+Pre-requisites: ED 203 and admission to the

+School of Education.
 Ideally it should be taken simultaneously with ED 359.
-3:0:3
+3:0:3.